-Nathan is engaged and his fiancee's name is Brennan… He has a Bernese Mountain dog named Johnny Cash… Nathan's charity involvement in Buffalo included Tickets For Troops, Camp Good Days and serving as spokesperson for SABAH, which provided ice skating experiences for individuals with special needs… He started playing hockey at age eight and his first youth team was Detroit Honeybaked… His family was the biggest influence on his career and the best advice he ever received was to "play every game like it is your last"… His favorite team growing up was Detroit and his favorite player was Steve Yzerman… Nathan's first job was in underground construction… His favorite television show is Modern Family, favorite actor is Hugh Jackman and favorite actress is Angelina Jolie… His biggest game day habit is meditation… His favorite musical artists are Keith Urban and Zac Brown Band… His favorite book is Man's Search for Meaning by Viktor Frankl… Nathan's favorite sport outside of hockey is football, his favorite team is New England and the person he would most like to meet is Tom Brady… He enjoys hanging out with his family when he is away from the rink… His favorite vacation spot is Traverse City, MI, favorite foods are steak and Italian and favorite holiday is Christmas… His favorite former teammate is Mike Grier, favorite road city is Boston and favorite road arena is the United Center in Chicago… Nathan's most memorable hockey moment was winning the national championship with Boston College.
+Nathan and his wife, Brennan, were married during the summer of 2014… They welcomed their first child, a daughter named Blake Lynn Leilani Gerbe, on 5/25/15… They also have two Bernese Mountain dogs, named Johnny Cash and Tuxedo… Nathan started playing hockey at age 8 and his first youth team was Detroit Honeybaked… His family was the biggest influence on his career and the best advice he ever received was to “play every game like it is your last”… His favorite team growing up was Detroit and his favorite player was Steve Yzerman… Nathan’s first job was in underground construction… His favorite television show is Modern Family, favorite actor is Hugh Jackman and favorite actress is Angelina Jolie… His biggest game day habit is meditation… His favorite musical artists are Keith Urban and Zac Brown Band… His Twitter handle is @NathanGerbe14… His favorite book is Man’s Search for Meaning by Viktor Frankl… Nathan’s favorite sport outside of hockey is football, his favorite team is New England and the person he would most like to meet is Tom Brady… He enjoys hanging out with his family when he is away from the rink… His favorite vacation spot is Traverse City, MI, favorite foods are steak and Italian and favorite holiday is Christmas… His favorite former teammate is Mike Grier, favorite road city is Boston and favorite road arena is the United Center in Chicago… Nathan’s most memorable hockey moment was winning the national championship with Boston College.

-Enters his sixth NHL season and first with the Hurricanes… Signed a one-year, two-way contract with Carolina on 7/26/13… Has represented the United States in international competition including the 2004 and 2005 U18 World Junior Championships and the 2006 and 2007 World Junior Championships… Averaged more than a point a game (1.08) in three seasons of collegiate hockey at Boston College, totaling 133 points (71g, 62a) in 123 games… Helped the Eagles reach the championship game three consecutive seasons, winning the NCAA title in 2008.
+Is in his eighth NHL season and third with the Hurricanes… Signed a two-year contract with Carolina on June 24, 2014… Has represented the United States in international competition including the 2004 and 2005 U18 World Junior Championships and the 2006 and 2007 World Junior Championships… Averaged more than a point a game (1.08) in three seasons of collegiate hockey at Boston College, totaling 133 points (71g, 62a) in 123 games… Helped the Eagles reach the championship game three consecutive seasons, winning the NCAA title in 2008.

 2003-05: Spent two seasons with the United States National Team Development Program in Ann Arbor, MI.